jasonicarter/udacity/P5_Enron_Email_Data_Machine_Learning/final_project/Submission_Report.md

 0.31168 | 0.62850| 0.41671 | 1000

 * *Precision is the measurement of how many selected items were identified as relevant*
-* *Recall is the measurement of how many relevant*
+* *Recall is the measurement of how many relevant were selected*

 The model's precision is approx. 30% i.e from the people classified as POIs by the model, 30% of them are actual POIs.
 However, the model's recall is approx. 62% i.e from the number of actual POIs in the total dataset, the model correctly identifies